Adam and Eve Are Driven out of Eden (1866), by Gustave Doré (1832-1883) [public domain / Wikimedia Commons]

 Once again, he (with Paul) assumes the historicity of the Adam in Genesis, and his centrality with regard to original sin.
-This is the very person whose historical existence Fr.
-Barron and you deny.
 The Holy Father again:

 And again, just six weeks ago:

-Blessed Pope John Paul II taught the same:
+Pope St. John Paul II taught the same:

 Adam’s sin has passed to all his descendants, that is, to all men and women as descendants of our first parents, and their heirs, in human nature already deprived of God’s friendship.